To book your Grand Canyon rafting trip

 Trip guests have the responsibility to select a trip appropriate to their abilities and health.
 If you have any medical and/or mental conditions which may impede your participation in this trip, please consult your physician.

-1. Be 8 years or older for a motorized trip or 12 years or older for an oar-powered trip, and be accompanied by an adult if under the age of 18.
+1. Be accompanied by an adult if under the age of 18.

-3. Be able to remain seated and balanced on the raft, with the assistance of hand-held straps, through rapids.
+3. Be able to remain seated and balanced on raft, with the assistance of hand-held straps, while on raft and through rapids.

-7. Be able to comprehend and follow instructions.
+9. Be able to comprehend and follow instructions including emergency procedures.

 CANCELLATION POLICY FOR GRAND CANYON RAFTING TRIPS